The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

 They can grow from 3 to 4m in height with a similar spread.
 Highbush cranberries like moist, well-drained acidic soils but will grow in other types of soils.

-They grow well in full sun and also manages in partial shade.
+They grow well in full sun and also manage in partial shade.
 Early in the summer, highbush cranberries will produce white flowers followed by bright red berries.

 If you want to take one plant and multiply it, check out our guide on how to propagate highbush cranberry.